 Then she reveals what this gift is.
 The great lord had given her a “fair-haired son,” which she calls her “shame” and her “pride” in one breath.
 This son brought her shame in the eyes of society.
 And yet, as every mother can understand, the child was also her pride and joy.
 She does not consider him a curse but a gift.
 Then, she tells Kate, “Your father would give lands for one/ To wear his coronet.”
 A coronet, a small, simple crown, was often worn by lesser royalty.
 The speaker reminds Kate that although she is named a Lady and has a great husband, she herself will come to nothing without a son to inherit the wealth of his parents and grandparents.

 Women were married away with a dowry during this time, but they were not given an inheritance.
 It is not clear whether Kate was unable to have children or whether she seemed to have only baby girls.
 Whatever the case, the speaker asserts that Kate seemed likely not to have a boy.
 It is very likely, then, that the speaker’s own boy would inherit the wealth of his father.
 Often if there were no legitimate son to inherit wealth, an illegitimate son would be named heir.
 Thus, despite losing her husband and place in society, the speaker clings to the hope that one day her son will have a better life through inheriting the wealth of his father.

 Christina Rossetti Background

 Christina Rossetti received a second offer of marriage – her suitor in this instance, being a man of letters and pre-eminently a scholar.
-Again, she was favorably disposed to her suitor, and again actuated by religious scruples, she was constrained to reject his offer (Bell).
+Again, she was favorably disposed to her suitor and again actuated by religious scruples, and she was constrained to reject his offer (Bell).